BlockResearchGroup/compas_rbe/README.md

     personal account.
 This will simplify the development process when you will start making changes to the code or when you want to start contributing.

-4. Make a base folder for `COMPAS` packages on your computer
+4. Make a base folder for `COMPAS` packages on your computer.
+For example

     ```bash
     $ mkdir ~/Code/COMPAS-packages